 Yes, especially for dryland.
 In fact, for dryland, I would recommend you place high emphasis on this, even if it might be up to a month before you might normally topdress.
 Rain or snow dissolves the N fertilizer, which is mobile, and moves it into the root zone.
-You might not get meaningful precipitation for another six weeks, and furthermore, no applied N is of any value until it is incorporated by moisture, whether naturally or through irrigation.
+You might not get meaningful precipitation for another six weeks in the High Plains (and after jointing), and furthermore, no applied N is of any value until it is incorporated by moisture, whether naturally or through irrigation.